7oukiW7rairi/ngx-input-mask/README.md

 # NgxInputMask

 Angular 4/6/8 input mask directive for web applications.
 Easy to integrate and use.
-It's not a plugin and there's no NPM module for it.
+It's not a plugin and there's no NPM module for it and you can consider it as a starting point for you.
-I created this directive to meet our needs in some projects and i published here, maybe it will help someone else.
+I created this directive to meet our needs in some projects and i published the code here, maybe it will help someone else.
-Originaly, it's build for dateTime input mask and then i made it for all input formatting mask purpose.
+Originaly, it was build for date-time input mask as a separate functions then i made it for all input formatting mask purpose as a "plugin".
-It has a unique feature for dateTime input mask: autoCompletion of input field with current date and time.
+It has a feature for date-time input mask to auto-complete the input field with current date and time.

 ### Installation
 - `npm install` to install all dependecies